dy0gu/jsc-unlocker-extension/README.md

     npm install
     ```

 - Continue to the next step if you want to alter the extension code.
-If you just want to build it run:
+If you just want to build it, run the respective script:

     ```shell
     npm run build
-    # The output will be in the `.output` folder!
+    # The results will be in the `.output` folder!
     ```

 - To see live changes _(hot reload)_ when the extension code is updated, start a development session, which will automatically open a configured browser window.
 Refer to the `scripts` field in the `package.json` file for more details: